microkits/microbus/README.md

 ## Serializer
 Serializers allow packets to be converted to buffers and from buffers back to packets.
-It is required to implements the `Serializer` interface, with the following methods:
+It is necessary to implement the `Serializer` interface, with the following methods:

 ```typescript
 serialize(packet: Packet): Buffer